 With all the changes that puberty had brought, Amanda Beard began to struggle with feelings of dislike for her body, taking to heart negative comments people made when she didn't do well in competition.
 In her 2012 memoir, In the Water They Can't See You Cry, Beard wrote about these feelings and how they contributed to her abusing alcohol while she was in high school.
 While away at college, Beard also developed bulimia and began to cut herself.

 After two failed relationships (with fellow swimmer Ryk Neethling and NASCAR driver Carl Edwards), Beard began seeing her future husband, photographer Sacha Brown, whom she had met in 2005.
-With Brown's support, Beard entered therapy and began taking antidepressants, ultimately learning to cope with her negative feelings.
+With Brown's support, Beard entered therapy, ultimately learning to cope with her negative feelings.